ReCU: Reviving the Dead Weights in Binary Neural Networks: Acknowledge

 \section{Acknowledge}

-This work is supported by the National Science Fund for Distinguished Young Scholars (No.62025603), the National Natural Science Foundation of China (No.U1705262, No.62072386, No.62072387, No.62072389, No.62002305, No.61772443, No.61802324 and No.61702136) and Guangdong Basic and Applied Basic Research Foundation (No.2019B1515120049).
+This work is supported by the National Science Fund for Distinguished Young Scholars (No.62025603), the National Natural Science Foundation of China (No.U1705262, No. 62072386, No. 62072387, No. 62072389, No. 62002305, No.61772443, No.61802324 and No.61702136), Guangdong Basic and Applied Basic Research Foundation (No.2019B1515120049) and the Fundamental Research Funds for the central universities (No. 20720200077, No. 20720200090 and No. 20720200091).

 { }